Richard Williamson: Final years and death

 On his return from Argentina, Williamson settled in Broadstairs, Kent.
-After his expulsion from SSPX, he created the Priestly Union of Marcel Lefebvre, later known as “SSPX Resistance,” gathering Catholics who opposed the SSPX's compromising with the Vatican.
+After his expulsion from SSPX, he created the Priestly Union of Marcel Lefebvre, later known as "SSPX Resistance", gathering Catholics who opposed the SSPX's compromising with the Vatican.
+During this period of his life, Bishop Williamson was sighted on several occasions queueing for confession (offered in the reformed rite of Pope Paul VI) at Westminster Cathedral.

 Williamson continued to espouse anti-semitic views including that Jews were manipulating the stock market in order to start a world war.
 He suggested that Jews caused the COVID pandemic in order to reduce the population and enslave the world.
-In 2023, he appeared on Iranian television on which he blamed Jews for the assassination of John Kennedy, for 9/11, and for the war between Russia and Ukraine.
+In 2023, he appeared on Iranian television, where he blamed Jews for the assassination of John Kennedy, for 9/11, and for the war between Russia and Ukraine.

 After his return to the UK, Williamson held regular traditional Latin Masses near his home, as well as at a library in Earlsfield, London.
 The bookings at the library were cancelled when his views became known in 2022.

-Williamson independently ordained six bishops.
-On 19 March 2015, Williamson ordained Frenchman Jean-Michel Faure, a former member of the SSPX, as a bishop in a ceremony in Nova Friburgo, Brazil.
+Williamson independently consecrated six bishops.
+On 19 March 2015, Williamson consecrated Frenchman Jean-Michel Faure, a former member of the SSPX, as a bishop in a ceremony in Nova Friburgo, Brazil.
 Like Williamson, Faure opposed reconciliation discussions between the SSPX and the Catholic Church.
 As this was done without papal mandate, both Faure and Williamson incurred a latae sententiae excommunication.
 The SSPX condemned the consecration as "not at all comparable to the consecrations of 1988" and as proof that Williamson and Faure "no longer recognize the Roman authorities, except in a purely rhetorical manner".

 Exactly one year later, Williamson consecrated Tomás de Aquino Ferreira da Costa as a bishop in Brazil.
 This consecration also took place without papal approval.
 Williamson consecrated a third bishop, Mexican-American prelate Gerardo Zendejas, on 11 May 2017 in Vienna, Virginia.